New Pathways to Teaching in New Jersey – Secondary Education

 - Candidates must teach for two years with successful evaluations, complete a year of mentoring, and complete the alternate route classes in order to apply for a Standard Certificate to teach in New Jersey.

-- The NPTNJ alternate route program for Secondary Education is equivalent to 24 graduate credits or 400 hours of instruction over four semesters.
-The 50-hour, Introduction to Teaching class and all four semesters of New Pathways are offered entirely online.
+- The NPTNJ alternate route program for Secondary Education is 24 graduate credits of instruction over four semesters.

 Application into the 50-Hour Introduction to Teaching class of requires following: